 In this Dec.21 file photo, Indonesian Muslim protesters burn photos of Chinese President Xi Jinping together with the Chinese flags at a demonstration in Medan, against the detention of Uyghurs in China's Xinjiang region.
 Numerous detention centres have been set up in the region, holding as many as one million ethnic Uyghurs and other Muslim minorities, according to U.N. estimates.
 (Photo by Rahmad Suryadi/AFP)

 Sixteen human rights and civil society organizations have called on the United Nations Human Rights Council (HRC) to adopt a resolution establishing an international fact-finding mission to probe allegations that China has arbitrarily detained up to one million Turkic Muslims.

-.
 During its next session, which starts on Feb.
 25, the U.N. rights council is due to examine the outcome report of China’s November 2018 Universal Periodic Review at which Chinese officials denied committing rights violations in Xinjiang.

 China should also be reminded of its obligations as a member of the Human Rights Council to “uphold the highest standards of human rights” and to “fully cooperate with the HRC,” the rights and civil society organizations said.

-.
 “We are now looking to the HRC to act — and get to the truth.”